GPU-Accelerated X-ray Pulse Profile Modeling: Test cases on atmosphere interpolation

-Figure~\ref{fig:Test_interpolation1} presents phase--energy--resolved X-ray pulse profiles for Test~1.
-For a small viewing angle ($i=0.01$), the profile exhibits mild asymmetry over spin phase.
-Under uniform cubic interpolation (panel~\textbf{a}), we observe pronounced negative intensities (large undershoots) centered near phases $\sim 0.25$, $0.50$, and $0.75$, predominantly in the soft X-ray band.
-These unphysical negatives would severely corrupt the inferred pulse profile and any derived likelihood.
-Introducing non-negativity clipping (panel~\textbf{b}) removes the undershoots but creates extended zero-intensity “holes” which still bias the likelihood computation by artificially suppressing flux.
-In contrast, uniform cubic interpolation with linear treatment at the edges (panel~\textbf{c}) yields a qualitatively reasonable profile: by construction, linear schemes at the boundaries strongly limit overshoot and thus avoid negative intensities.
-Our baseline mixed scheme (panel~\textbf{d}) likewise produces a physically consistent profile; the boundary reversion to linear in the nominally cubic dimensions effectively eliminates the negative regions, directly implicating cubic overshoot at the table edges of the $\mu$ axis as the root cause of these artifacts.
+Introducing non-negativity clipping (panel~{b}) removes the undershoots but creates extended zero-intensity “holes” that still end up biasing the likelihood computation by artificially suppressing flux.
+In contrast, uniform cubic interpolation with linear treatment at the edges (panel~{c}) yields a qualitatively reasonable profile: by construction, linear schemes at the boundaries strongly limit overshoot and thus avoid negative intensities.
+Our baseline mixed scheme (panel~{d}) likewise produces a physically consistent profile; the boundary reversion to linear in the nominally cubic dimensions effectively eliminates the negative regions, directly implicating cubic overshoot at the table edges of the $\mu$ axis as the root cause of these artifacts.

-Test~2 (Figure~\ref{fig:demo_geometry}) is intentionally close in observables to Test~1 but is physically distinct: the hotspot is fixed at the rotational south pole while the line of sight changes which longitudes are viewed as the star rotates.
+Test~2 (Figure~\ref{fig:demo_geometry}) is intentionally close in observables to test~1, but it is physically distinct: the hotspot is fixed at the rotational south pole while the line of sight changes which longitudes are viewed as the star rotates.
 This geometry is well motivated by centered or off-centered dipolar fields heating neutron-star hotspots.
 The same qualitative failure modes reappear under uniform cubic interpolation: three phase-localized negative regions in the soft band, which become zeroed “holes” after clipping, leading to substantial underestimation of photon counts.
 As before, both the uniform linear scheme and our mixed baseline recover stable, physically plausible profiles for this configuration.

 Crucially, these cases are not isolated to a single demonstrated geometry.
 Small perturbations of the hotspot location, changes in mass--radius, or alternative hotspot shapes readily reproduce these negative regions when unconstrained cubic interpolation is used near table boundaries.
 Because Bayesian inference explores the full parameter space of a given model, it is effectively inevitable that such configurations will be encountered during inference.
 Unless interpolation is handled with care, mass--radius constraints risk hidden systematics and hence reduced credibility.
 We therefore recommend that existing pipelines incorporate these two test cases into their validation suites and adopt atmosphere-table interpolation strategies that control boundary overshoot (e.g., uniform linear or mixed schemes with boundary linearization, as implemented here).